-Most cache plugins will, by default, be set up to not cache sitemap files.
-In the rare case your plugin or server is caching the sitemap, please add an exclusion for the sitemap files to your cache plugin.
+Most cache plugins will, by default, be configured not to cache sitemap files.
+In the rare case your plugin or server is caching any sitemap, please add an exclusion for the sitemap files to your cache plugin.
 The steps vary by cache plugin, so please select your cache plugin below.

-When finished, be sure to clear your caching from your plugin, theme, server, browser, or CDN such as Cloudflare.
+When finished, be sure to clear your cache from your plugin, theme, server, browser, or CDN such as Cloudflare.
 If you are not sure how to clear your server caching, please speak with your host provider.
-If you need to clear your browser caching, this guide on how to clear your browser’s cache may help.
+If you need to clear your browser cache, this guide on how to clear your browser’s cache may help.

 Table of contents